VimIcewind/IceVim/README.md

 cd ~
 ```

-By the way, you need to install ctags, indent, gcc, gdb, make and so on,
+By the way, you need to install ctags, cscope, indent, gcc, gdb, make and so on,
   or you may get some error messages.